 Capitol Technology University will award credit for military courses based on the American Council on Education's Guide to the Evaluation for Educational Experiences in the Armed Forces.
 Applicants must present a joint service transcript to Capitol's Office of Admissions.
 For more information please visit: https://jst.doded.mil

 Successful coursework completed at a community college is transferable to Capitol with a grade of C or better.
 Call the Office of Admissions at 301-369-2800 ext.
 3629 and ask to speak to a transfer specialist for specific course transfer information.

 For more information about ASE programs, please visit the Maryland Higher Education Commission website.

 Students may receive transfer credit through CLEP exams and should coordinate these with the Office of Registration and Records.

 Capitol awards credits for Advanced Placement tests.
 To receive credit, students should have a score of 3 or higher.
 See your high school counselor for more information.

 Capitol Technology University will consider transfer credit for industry recognized certifications that are relevant to the program curriculum (A+, N+, S+, CISSP, OWSP)

-Any PLTW Engineering, Computer Science or Biomedical Science course can count as an engineering elective, general elective, or free elective.
+Any PLTW course with a grade of C or higher will transfer.
 The number of transferred credits for each course depends on its content and length of its delivery (e.g. contact hours).
-Only a passing grade of C or higher will be considered for transfer.

 If you can demonstrate competence in a subject without having completed the specific coursework, you may take a validation examination.
 The appropriate department chairperson and academic dean will assist you through the validation process.